Analogue filter: Image filters

 Several improvements were made to image filters and their theory of operation by Otto Zobel.
 Zobel coined the term constant k filter (or k-type filter) to distinguish Campbell's filter from later types, notably Zobel's m-derived filter (or m-type filter).
 The particular problems Zobel was trying to address with these new forms were impedance matching into the end terminations and improved steepness of roll-off.
 These were achieved at the cost of an increase in filter circuit complexity.

-A more systematic method of producing image filters was introduced by Hendrik Bode (1930), and further developed by several other investigators including Piloty (1937–1939) and Wilhelm Cauer (1934–1937).
-Rather than enumerate the behaviour (transfer function, attenuation function, delay function and so on) of a specific circuit, instead a requirement for the image impedance itself was developed.
-The image impedance can be expressed in terms of the open-circuit and short-circuit impedances of the filter as $\scriptstyle Z_i=\sqrt{Z_oZ_s}$.
-Since the image impedance must be real in the passbands and imaginary in the stopbands according to image theory, there is a requirement that the poles and zeroes of Z_{o} and Z_{s} cancel in the passband and correspond in the stopband.
+A more systematic method of producing image filters was introduced by Hendrik Bode (1930), and further developed by several other investigators, including Piloty (1937–1939) and Wilhelm Cauer (1934–1937).
+Rather than enumerate the behaviour (transfer function, attenuation function, delay function and so on) of a specific circuit, a requirement for the image impedance itself was developed.
+The image impedance can be expressed in terms of the open-circuit and short-circuit impedances. of the filter as $\scriptstyle Z_i=\sqrt{Z_oZ_s}$ Since the image impedance must be real in the passbands and imaginary in the stopbands according to image theory, there is a requirement that the poles and zeroes of Z_{o} and Z_{s} cancel in the passband and correspond in the stopband.
 The behaviour of the filter can be entirely defined in terms of the positions in the complex plane of these pairs of poles and zeroes.
-Any circuit which has the requisite poles and zeroes will also have the requisite response.
-Cauer pursued two related questions arising from this technique: what specification of poles and zeroes are realisable as passive filters; and what realisations are equivalent to each other.
+Any circuit that has the requisite poles and zeroes will also have the requisite response.
+Cauer pursued two related questions arising from this technique: what specification of poles and zeroes are realisable as passive filters, and what realisations are equivalent to each other.
 The results of this work led Cauer to develop a new approach, now called network synthesis.

-This "poles and zeroes" view of filter design was particularly useful where a bank of filters, each operating at different frequencies, are all connected across the same transmission line.
+This poles and zeroes view of filter design was particularly useful where a bank of filters, each operating at different frequencies, are all connected across the same transmission line.
 The earlier approach was unable to deal properly with this situation, but the poles and zeroes approach could embrace it by specifying a constant impedance for the combined filter.
-This problem was originally related to FDM telephony but frequently now arises in loudspeaker crossover filters.
+This problem was originally related to FDM telephony, but frequently now arises in loudspeaker crossover filters.